 Port Sanilac Lighthouse Operation Today

-While the lighthouse is privately owned, the navigation light is still in operation as assistance to mariners.
+While the lighthouse is privately owned, the navigation light is still in operation as an assistance to mariners.
 In 2016, the United States Coast Guard removed the Fresnel lens from the tower and installed an LED light in its place.
 The automated beacon flashes white every 2.5 seconds and can be observed up to 14 nautical miles out into Lake Huron.
 The light operates from dusk to dawn.

 Port Sanilac Harbor WebCam